 Standard cars leased for three years

 Overall it is very unlikely that Scheme customers would be affected by the ULEZ.
-This is because most Motability Scheme cars are brand new vehicles leased for three years, so these, whether they are diesel or petrol vehicles, will be compliant by the time the ULEZ comes into force in 2020 or 2019 if the date is brought forward.
+This is because most Motability Scheme cars are brand new vehicles leased for three years, so these, whether they are diesel or petrol vehicles, are already compliant.

 WAVs and cars with extensive adaptations or low mileage

-Overall it seems that because most Motability Scheme vehicles are less than seven years old it is very unlikely that many customers will be affected by the ULEZ even if it is brought in early.
+Overall it seems that because most Motability Scheme vehicles are less than seven years old it is very unlikely that many customers will be affected by the ULEZ.

 Cars which do not have VED exemption

-Scheme customers who are using their tax exemption on another vehicle or have left the Scheme and purchased their ex-Motability Scheme vehicle should be aware that if the car does not use a VED exemption, they will have to pay the ULEZ in 2020 (or 2019 if the decision is made to bring it in earlier) if their vehicle is not compliant.
-If they are VED exempt it will not apply until 2023 (or 2022).
+Scheme customers who are using their tax exemption on another vehicle or have left the Scheme and purchased their ex-Motability Scheme vehicle should be aware that if the car does not use a VED exemption, they will have to pay the ULEZ if their vehicle is not compliant.
+If they are VED exempt it will not apply until 2025.